 Exploring Supervision Program

-The series of workshops is offered two to three times a year, outside of the main teaching periods.
+The series of workshops is offered three times a year, outside of the main teaching periods.
 Additional sessions, tailored to the needs of your particular area, are also possible.
 Just let us know.

 You can come to all or any of our workshops, and you can work your way through our other resources at your leisure.